-What is Lineage in Ashtanga Yoga?
+What Does Lineage in Ashtanga Yoga Mean?

 Mysore sessions are different from LED classes in that the teacher does not count out or guide the students through the poses.
 Usually a two to four hour time period students arrive and any time and begin the series of which they are working with the teacher available for manual adjustments and assistance.
 When you walk into the mysore room every student is at a different place in the series with each one doing "their own thing."

 It is helpful to attend LED Classes first in order to become familiar with and memorize the sequence (which new students will only do a portion of the whole sequence to begin) as best as possible, then go into mysore when the student is comfortable enough with their practice to no longer need a teacher to count it out for them.